AnyDSL/MimIR/docs/langref.md

 ## Scoping

 Thorin uses [_lexical scoping_](https://en.wikipedia.org/wiki/Scope_(computer_science)#Lexical_scope) where all names live within the same namespace - with a few exceptions noted below.
-The grammar tables above also indiciate which constructs open new scopes.
+The grammar tables above also indiciate which constructs open new scopes (and close them again).

 ### Underscore